-Amethyst Structured Finance Plc (the "Company"), an Irish registered Company, was incorporated on 5 September 2006.
+Vermillion Protective Bond Portfolio Plc (the "Company"), an Irish registered company, was incorporated on 6 September 2006.
+The Company was a dormant company from 5 February 2010 to 2 December 2010.
 The principal activity of the Company is investment in bonds, commercial papers and time deposits.
-The Company has established a $\notin$ 40,000,000,000 Programme to issue notes.
-Notes issued under this Programme will be issued in Series and the terms and conditions of the notes of each Series will be set out in a term sheet for such Series.
+The Company established a $\notin$ 40,000,000,000 Programme to issue notes.
+Notes issued under this Programme will be issued in Series and the terms and conditions of the notes of each Series were set out in a term sheet for such Series.
 All of the notes issued by the Company are held by Capital Protected funds and Mutual Funds.
 The noteholders have the right to early redeem notes until the final maturity date by providing an exercise notice to the paying agent.

 The Company has two portfolios, long duration and short duration.
 The distinctions between the durations are based on the underlying asset pools rather than to the duration of the notes.
-The short duration notes are notes that relate to an underlying fixed income asset pool that have an average years to maturity of approximately 1.5 years.
-The long duration notes are notes that relate to an underlying fixed income asset pool having an average years to maturity of approximately 4 years.
+The short duration notes are notes that relate to an underlying fixed income asset pool that have average years to maturity of approximately 1.5 years.
+The long duration notes are notes that relate to an underlying fixed income asset pool having average years to maturity of approximately 4 years.
 All of the short duration noteholders share all of the risks of investments in the short duration portfolio on a pro-rata basis.
 All of the long duration noteholders share all of the risks of investments in the long duration portfolio on a pro-rata basis.